DCD-NSEE/cancer_project/docs/index.rst

 The project will be divided into stages to provide a better understanding and organization.
 The steps being:

-* Libraries and Functions
+* Libraries and Functions;
-* Data analysis and first preprocessing.
+* Data analysis, creation of new columns and first preprocessing;
 * Classifiers: with preprocessing, creation and validation of machine learning models.
 Using six labels:

    * ob;